Fundacio-Bit/turisme-en-dades-rest-deprecated/README.md

 }
 ```

 This users are required to invoke the login endpoint in order to generate a signed JSON Web Token.
-The token must be passed to CRUD and summary endpoints invocation as a bearer token in authorization header, in order to authenticate the user.
+Tokens must be passed in endpoint invocations, as a bearer token in authorization header, in order to authenticate users.

 ### 3. Run